A cry for help, a devil's deal. Will Sigrun be able to face them again?

-"If we have anything worth telling, my good man," Oliver tossed the man a folded-up, bird-shaped piece of paper that flapped its wings toward the man and landed on his shoulder.
-"We shall find you."
+"If we've anything worth telling, my 'good' man," Oliver tossed the man a folded-up, bird-shaped piece of paper that flapped its wings toward the man and landed on his shoulder, "We shall find you."

-At that, Sigrun shook the reigns, and they sped off.
+At that, I shook the reigns, and Coltrivar lunged forward.

 Just over the hill, the path led to a ruined windmill.
 The last good blade swept slow across the sky, like a giant sword spun by an evil giant, cursing the heavens.
 The place stank of ale and foul incense.
-The trail led, not to the scene of an ambush, but here, to this stronghold of their enemy.
-Though no explanation for this presented itself, Sigrun and her friends got out of the wagon.
+The trail led, not to the scene of an ambush, but here, to this stronghold of our enemy.
+Though no explanation for this presented itself, I and my two friends got out of the wagon.

 "Were I seeking to open a gate to the planes of malevolence..."
 Oliver wiped the sweat from his forehead, and pulled on his cone hat. "...this surely would be the place.
 I typically don't subscribe to such base observations, but--"

 "Bury it, Oll."
-Perrin jumped down, carrying an egg shaped hammer that weighed as much as Oliver.
+Perrin jumped down, carrying his egg-shaped hammer, as heavy as a man ought to be.
 "They lead us here for worse-than-kill.
 Sigrun, my girl, do we truly want to wear the bells for the date?"

-Inwardly, Sigrun regretted leading her friends to this place, but somebody had to try.
-She owed her aunt and uncle that much.
+How I regretted leading my friends to their ambush in this terrible place, but somebody had to try and save the girl.
+I owed Mack and Myrrha's memory that much.
 "Do you see any choice?"